geraintpalmer/SAS-R/LabSheets/Week_02.md

     One way to do this would be:

-        str = "My name is " + name +", I am " + str(height) + " metres tall, have " + str(numberofcats) + " cats and was not born in " + notborn
+        string = "My name is " + name +", I am " + str(height) + " metres tall, have " + str(numberofcats) + " cats and was not born in " + notborn

     Python (and most other languages) has a nicer way of doing this:

-        str = "My name is %s, I am %.2f metres tall, have %i cats and was not born in %s" % (name, height, numberofcats, notborn)
+        string = "My name is %s, I am %.2f metres tall, have %i cats and was not born in %s" % (name, height, numberofcats, notborn)

     The `%` is used to denote that a value must be input in to the string.
 The symbols after the `%` say what type of value is to be included: